LanDinh/khaleesi-ninja/documentation/scripts.md

 This will prompt the user to select the `current_service` that is used by `./development/test.sh` and `./operations/deploy.sh`.

+### `make_migrations.sh`

+This only exists in `current_service` mode.
+It will prompt the user for the app name for which migrations should be created, and proceed with copying them into the correct migrations folder.

 ### `create_new_service.sh`

 This will create a new service.